1toop/ToopSternal/README.md

 Windows only
 Get the EXE from Releases
 Run the game
-Run ToopSploit.exe
+Run ToopSternal.exe

 Usage
 Menu key: Insert
 Set hotkeys in the Hotkeys tab
-Config saves automatically (you can delete it in debug tab)
+Config saves automatically (you can change that from new update)